 Do you know that placing your products in the right sequence can increase your revenue?
 Leading brands sequence their products in their listing pages or ad campaigns based on specific attributes that enable them to maximise their sales figures.
 But, It is not always possible to optimise product sequencing when there are multiple products, mainly because there are various factors involved that means a large amount of data needs to be analysed on a regular basis by creating timely reports.
-In this article, we will discuss how top brands tackle this problem and generate maximum revenue.
+In this article, we will discuss how top brands tackle product segmentation and generate maximum revenue.

 What is Product Sequencing

 Product Sequencing automatically arranges one or many products in sequences, based on different attributes.
 It involves less manual effort and the desired sequencing can be achieved instantly.
 The pages sequenced will be dynamic in nature.
 This will imply that the products added in the future would also be sequenced automatically if it matches the sequencing condition.